stanford-rc/farmshare-docs/src/docs/connecting.md

 ## Mobile Shell (Mosh)

 [Mosh](https://mosh.org/) is an alternative to SSH for Linux and macOS clients.
-It uses OpenSSH for authentication but manages its own, encrypted session.
+It uses OpenSSH for authentication but closes the SSH session and manages its own, encrypted connection after successful authentication.
 Mosh has some advantages, including predictive display (useful on high-latency connections) and improved network resiliency.
 Mosh connections can persist even when a computer's network location changes or a computer goes to sleep.

 ## Open OnDemand